HuakunShen/AndroidApp_Game_Centre/README.md

      * Hard mode has 3 hints
    * Erase Button: select a cell and click erase will erase that single cell
    * Score is calculated according to difficulty and time taken to solve the game.
+   * After game is done and score is calculated, user can no longer play with the same board (board will be displayed if loaded, but disabled for playing)

 3. Picture Match